-The Transportation Security Administration’s campaign to confuse airline passengers has intensified.
+The TSA Transportation Security Administration’s campaign to confuse airline passengers has intensified.
 After posting a revised statement and Q&A about Northwest Airlines Flight 253 to its Web site yesterday that essentially said nothing, travelers are expressing frustration with the agency that’s supposed to safeguard America’s transportation systems.

 “Ridiculous!” says Jean How, a retiree from Holbrook, NY.
 “Rather than correct the problem, the TSA is simply doing a CYA procedure and instituting the most dumb and irrational procedure anyone has come up with to date.”